Missouri vs. Boston College NCAA Football Odds, Plays and Insights | September 25, 2021

 - Missouri's games this year have hit the over on two of three set point totals (66.7%).

-- Missouri is 0-3 against the spread and 2-1 overall in games when it puts up more than 10.3 points.
+- Missouri is 0-3 against the spread and 2-1 overall in games when it records more than 10.3 points.

-- When Missouri churns out more than 254.3 yards, the team is 0-3 against the spread and 2-1 overall.
+- In games that Missouri amasses over 254.3 yards, the team is 0-3 against the spread and 2-1 overall.

-- The Tigers have turned the ball over one time this season, four fewer than the Eagles have forced (5).

 - Find the latest spread and moneyline odds for Missouri at SISportsbook.